Continuum models of directed polymers on disordered diamond fractals in the critical case: Path intersections under the correlation measure

 \item The population grows quadratically with $n$ in the event of survival by (ii) of Proposition~\ref{PropLemCorrelate}.

-\end{itemize} Lemma~\ref{LemMargPop} below characterizes the asymptotic growth of the number, $\widetilde{\xi}_n(p,q)$, of members within the generation-$n$ population having progeny that will never go extinct when conditioned on the indefinite survival of the total population.
-First we require a few more definitions.
+\end{itemize} Lemma~\ref{LemMargPop} below characterizes the asymptotic growth of the number, $\widetilde{\xi}_n(p,q)$, of members within the generation-$n$ population having progeny that will never go extinct in the event of indefinite survival of the total population.
+First, we require a few more definitions.
+Recall that $\mathcal{F}_n$ denotes the $\sigma$-algebra of generation-$n$ cylinder subsets of $\Gamma\times \Gamma$; see Definition~\ref{DefSigmaAlgebra}.